The Virginia Todd Chapel Executive Internship Program

 - Minimum GPA of 3.0;

-- Secured internship offer in the business/private sector, preferably a full-time internship;
+- Secured an offer for a full-time internship in the business/private sector;

 - Internships may be paid or unpaid, as long as applicants meet the noted eligibility requirements.